Daniel C. Darrow

 Daniel Cody Darrow (1895 – June 20, 1965) was an American pediatrician and clinical biochemist whose research focused on fluid and electrolyte balance in the human body.
 He pioneered the routine use of intravenous potassium in patients after surgery, and in children with diarrhea.

 Life and career

 Darrow was born in 1895 in Fargo, North Dakota; his father was a general surgeon and his mother was a suffragist.
 After transferring from the North Dakota State Agricultural College, he graduated from Cornell University in 1916 and received an M.D. from Johns Hopkins University in 1920.
 As a medical student, he developed tuberculosis and spent time at a sanitorium in Saranac Lake, New York.
-After graduating, he became an assistant and then an instructor in the Johns Hopkins Medical School pathology department, where he met his wife, Louise de Schweinitz, who was a medical student at the time.
+After graduating, he became an assistant and then an instructor in the Johns Hopkins School of Medicine pathology department, where he met his wife, Louise de Schweinitz, who was a medical student at the time.